 From Archie to current search engines like Yahoo and Google

-Over these thirty years, search engines have constantly evolved until becoming the fast and easy to use tools we use now.
+Over these three decades, search engines have constantly evolved until becoming the fast and easy to use tools we use now.
 These early search engines paved the way for creating more advanced search engines like Yahoo (1995) and Google (1997).
 In fact, current search engines use many techniques developed in the creation of Archie.